 Apple herb-stuffed turkey breast

-Turkey isn’t just for Thanksgiving, it can make a great regular weekend dinner too.
+Turkey isn’t only for Thanksgiving — you can serve it for a regular weekend dinner too.

-The apple herb stuffing gives this meal a festive touch, and you can get even more festive by pairing it with a cranberry-topped wedge salad.
+The key is to use turkey breast.
+It still takes about an hour to roast, but it’s far less time than if you’re cooking the whole bird.
+Plus, the apple herb stuffing gives this dish a festive touch, and you can get even more festive by pairing it with a cranberry-topped wedge salad.

 Why we love this recipe: it will make any day of the year feel special.